-Deborah David a member of Women for Women International’s Board of Directors, where she serves as Co-Chair of the Global Governance Committee, and on the Revenue and Advancement Committee.
+Deborah David a member of Women for Women International’s Board of Directors, where she serves as Secretary of the Global Board of Directors, and is on the Revenue and Advancement Committee.

 Deborah David is a lawyer, mediator and arbitrator by profession.
 She also has extensive leadership experience in non-profit organizations active in international development, humanitarian aid, arts and education.